actionprojecteu/dmptool-api/README.md

 <br/>It could be used with others commands to get more info of them.
 For example:
 <br/>`python manage.py runserver -?`

-### App.py
+## Server routes

-[app.py](application/app.py) controls the flask server in production and development mode.
-The differents URIs and methods that are in the server are:
+The [app.py](application/app.py) file controls the flask server in production and development mode.
+The differents URIs and methods allowed in the server are:
  - **Login**: manage the user sessions.
  	- /login : the user log in the server.
  		- Method: GET